Paratii-Video/paratii-js/docs/tutorials/introduction.md

 ## Upload and transcode videos

+The upload-and-transcode process has a number of steps - the video file needs to uploaded to the transcoder, transcoded into different formats and sizes, the result saved in IPFS and made available to paratii.

-The upload-and-transcode process has a number of steps.
-If you do not want to bother with the complexity of this process, we provide a convenience function to uploadAndTranscode your video, which can be called as follows:
+You might not want to bother with the complexity of this process, so we provide a convenience function, with an interface that is as simple as we could make it:

     let pathToYourFile = './some/file.mp4'
     let ev = paratii.vids.uploadAndTranscode(pathToYourFile)

 This function will return immediately with an EventEmitter instance which will report about the progress (and eventual errors) in the process:

-    ev.on('...', console.log('....'))
+    ev.on('uploader:progress', function(hash, size, percent) { console.log(`upload progress: ${percent} %`))
+    ev.on('transcoding:progress', function(hash, size, percent) { console.log(`upload progress: ${percent} %`))
+    ev.on('transcoding:done', function(hash, transcoderResult) { console.log(`transcoding has finished!`))

 For further information [see the docs](./ParatiiCoreVids.html#addAndTrancode__anchor)